 - Feature to Polygon—Creates a feature class containing polygons generated from areas enclosed by input line or polygon features.
 This tool is useful to build GIS polygons from CAD line work and also to attach attributes from CAD TEXT or other CAD POINT features such as blocks or cells with those attributes—for example, building a GIS polygon dataset of lots from CAD lot lines, and blocks with attributes that are located within those CAD boundary lot lines.

 - Add CAD Fields—Adds several reserved CAD fields in one step.
 Fields created by this tool are used by the Export to CAD tool to generate CAD entities with specific properties.
-After executing this tool, you must calculate or type the appropriate field values.
-You should also take care to delete fields you are not using to avoid modifying CAD properties to null or zero values unintentionally before using the Export to CAD tool.
+After running this tool, you must calculate or type the appropriate field values.
+You should also delete fields you are not using to avoid modifying CAD properties to null or zero values unintentionally before using the Export to CAD tool.

 - Calculate Field—Calculates the values of a field for a feature class, feature layer, or raster.
-Useful to populate key named fields in GIS feature layers before the use of the Export to CAD tool to control the properties of an output CAD drawing.
+This tool is useful to populate key named fields in GIS feature layers before the use of the Export to CAD tool to control the properties of an output CAD drawing.